Handling Freedom of Information Requests

 Where information is subject to a 'qualified exemption' under the FOI Act, there may be an extension to the 20-working-day period whilst further consideration is given to applying the public interest test to determine whether any information should be withheld or disclosed.

-If a complaint is received about the processing of any request for information, this will be referred on to Hemswell full PC for attention.
+If a complaint is received about the processing of any request for information, this will be referred to the Hemswell PC for its attention.

-Where any correspondence is received from the ICO in relation to any matter of Freedom of Information, this will be referred to the full PC for its attention.
+Where any correspondence is received from the ICO in relation to any matter of Freedom of Information, this will be referred to Hemswell PC for its attention.